junluocbc/VCLReachability/README.md

 ```

 ## ChangeLog
-refer to the [releases](https://github.com/VerticodeLabs/VCLReachability/releases) section for a detailed ChangeLog
+Refer to the [releases](https://github.com/VerticodeLabs/VCLReachability/releases) section for a detailed ChangeLog

 <!-- ## Documentation